 When you’re making the effort to venture out to the cinema, you want to be comfortable, because otherwise what’s the point right?
 Genesis gives off real home-y vibes with their comfy chairs and home-style food, just like your ol’ Nan makes.
 The Kitchen, situated upstairs, serves up the definition of comfort food – pie, mash and gravy!
 If you’re more of a bangers and mash kinda gal, fear not, there’s some scrummy sizzlers with your name on.

-Given the Barbican Centre is known for being the largest performing arts centre in Europe, it’s little surprise then that it’s also home to their very own cinema, which has become a platform for independent directors and international releases.
+Given the Barbican Centre is known for being the largest performing arts centre in Europe, it comes a little surprise that it’s also home to its very own cinema, which has become a platform for independent directors and international releases.
 The Centre’s certainly not short of eateries either.
-Whether you’re after a succulent burger from Bonfire or, an Italian classic courtesy of Osteria, there’s something for all before you venture on over for a Q&A with your fave indie director.
+Whether you’re after a succulent burger from Bonfire, or an Italian classic courtesy of Osteria, there’s something for all before you venture on over for a Q&A with your fave indie director.

 This little cinema is independently operated by a charitable trust on behalf of the local community, but Phoenix Cinema also known for being one of the longest running cinemas in the city (it’s been open since 1912!).
 Although small, The Phoenix Cinema’s café serves a great selection of treats to enjoy before heading into the screening.
 What’s more, they’re keeping their produce locally sourced from ethically-minded, independent companies.
 You’ll be pleased to know the auditorium is fully licensed too so you can enjoy your bev while watching the film!